jxxcarlson/elm-markdown/README.md

 important enough to add: tables, poetry blocks and verbatim text.
 Poetry blocks are
 are like quotation blocks, except that they begin with ">>" instead of ">".
-Line endings are respected in poetry blocks.
+White space and line endings are respected in poetry blocks.
 Verbatim blocks are like code blocks, except that they are set off by four backticks instead of three.
 No syntax coloring is applied to verbatim blocks.